|

 is another regular - she waits in line like

 everyone else for a dog.
-According to eonline.com, in 2008, "Friends"' Matthew Perry stood in a long line for a Pink's dog, and even posed for photos with one customer.
-Other fans include Jack Nicholson, Alec Baldwin, Jerry Lewis, Kim Basinger, Barry White, Ruth Buzzie, Cheech Marin and Richard Dreyfuss.
+On June 15, 2010, First Lady Michelle Obama and her kids dropped by.
+(She had a Polish dog.)
+In 2008, "Friends"' Matthew Perry stood in a long line for a Pink's dog, and even posed for photos with one customer.
+Other fans have included Jack Nicholson, Alec Baldwin, Jerry Lewis, Kim Basinger, Barry White, Ruth Buzzie, Cheech Marin and Richard Dreyfuss.
 When Rosie O'Donnell, was in town taping her talk show, she had 1,300 Pink's chili dogs delivered to her studio audience.
 Tom Hanks ordered Pink's dogs for his wrap party.
 Matt LeBlanc of "Friends" said his idea of success was to get his photo on the wall of Pink's.
 He got his wish.

 |